gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 information about course-wide discussion topics, see :ref:`Create CourseWide Discussion Topics`.

 We recommend that you set the start time of your course to early in the day, generally 12:00 UTC or earlier.
-Learners often expect the course to be available on the start date and try to access course content during the day.
+Learners often expect the course to be available on the start date in their own time zones and try to access course content during the day.

 The following example shows the course start date and time on the course summary page:

 .. image:: ../../../shared/building_and_running_chapters/Images/about-page-course-start.png
  :alt: An image of the course About page, with the start date circled.